kubedb/docs/docs/guides/mongodb/rotate-auth/rotateauth.md

 - `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `mgo-quickstart`cluster.
 - `spec.type` specifies that we are performing `RotateAuth` on MongoDB.
-- `spec.authentication.secretRef.name` specifies that we are using `quick-mg-user-auth` as `spec.authSecret.name` for authentication.
+- `spec.authentication.secretRef.name` specifies that we are using `quick-mg-user-auth` as `spec.authsecret.name` for authentication.

 Let's create the `MongoDBOpsRequest` CR we have shown above,